-Delta Air Lines have aimed the scorching spotlight of public scrutiny and outrage on the commercial transportation industry to cringe-inducing effect.
+Delta Air Lines have aimed the scorching spotlight of public outrage on the commercial transportation industry to cringe-inducing effect.

 But there have been and always will be incidents in which gaffes happen—we’re human.
 All the planning and training in the world cannot anticipate such incidences or how they will unfold, especially when human emotion is involved, but such efforts can certainly equip employees to manage these situations more consciously.